Sociology & Sexuality Studies Department, Sociology Major, BA Degree

 SOC300 GWAR Prerequisites: Restricted to upper division Sociology majors; completion of two sociology courses with grades of C or better; completion of GE Areas A1, A2, A3, and B4 requirements.

-Upper division GE courses (UD-B, UD-C, UD-D) Prerequisites: Successful completion of GE Areas A1, A2, A3, and B4 or consent of the instructor.
+Upper division GE courses (UD-B, UD-C, UD-D) Prerequisites: Upper division standing; and/or successful completion of GE Areas A1, A2, A3, and B4 or consent of the instructor.

 Sociology instructors will check students' prerequisites prior to the beginning of the semester.